This article provides instructions for filling out the JWST NIRISS imaging template.

 Imaging is one of 4 modes on the Near Infrared Imager and Slitless Spectrograph (NIRISS), offering image capability over the wavelength range from 0.8 to 5.0 μm.
 This mode is currently supported to be used in parallel when NIRCam Imaging is used as the prime science mode.
 Other prime+parallel combinations involving NIRISS imaging in parallel will be considered for implementation in Cycle 2.

 The user will have control over the following parameters: 1) filters, and 2) read-out pattern and exposure time (via number of groups and integrations).
-Subarrays are not supported by the NIRISS imaging mode.
+Note: though the NIRISS Imaging APT template currently offers subarray options, only full-frame readout is supported by the NIRISS imaging mode.
+The subarray options will be removed in a future APT release.

 Step-by-step APT instructions